carbon-data-specification/Customer-Data/docs/use-cases.md

 * Platforms and firms that analyze customer rate plan options to maximize carbon impact (community solar, direct power purchase agreements, etc.)

+* Negative emissions projects (e.g. direct air capture) that need to monitor and measure their customer's net emissions related to the project.

 ## Use Case 3: Distributed Grid Flexibility <a id="use-case-distributed-flexibility" href="#use-case-distributed-flexibility" class="permalink">🔗</a>